Jakarta Kota railway station: Services

 Since around 2013–2014 all long and medium distance passenger trains that used to have a terminus to Jakarta Kota Station were diverted to Pasar Senen Station, including the Gumarang, Gaya Baru Malam Selatan, Tegal Arum (now defunct), and Serayu.
 The transfer was also carried out to Gambir for Argo Parahyangan and Gajayana trains.
 Since 9 February 2017 all local train trips to the east (Walahar Ekspres/Local Purwakarta and Jatiluhur/Lokal Cikampek) have been moved to Tanjung Priuk Station.

 Since May 29, 2019, three economy class long and medium distance train trips which originally ended at Pasar Senen Station (Jayakarta, Menoreh and Kutojaya Utara), have now been moved to Jakarta Kota Station.
 With the implementation of Gapeka 2021, on 10 February 2021, the Jayakarta train terminal station was returned to Pasar Senen Station to facilitate long-car train passenger services.

-The following is a list of train services at the Jakarta Kota Station.
+On 1 February 2025, Kutojaya Utara ceased operating as a regular intercity service, being absorbed into the Sawunggalih service, although the service occasionally returns during high demand but terminates at Pasar Senen instead.
+The last Kutojaya Utara trains departed and arrived on 31 January 2025 as the very last intercity trains ever to and from Jakarta Kota, and the station now only serves commuter trains.